CP1404/Practicals/prac_08/README.md

 # Practical 08 - Kivy

+> [!NOTE]
+> This is a fairly long practical, so allocate more than the usual time for it.
+> There are a lot of demos to learn and copy from in <https://github.com/CP1404/KivyDemos>.

 Check the instructions from previous pracs to remind you how to correctly merge and update `master` before starting this prac in a new branch, `prac_08_feedback`.

-**Note**: This is a fairly long practical, so allocate more than the usual time for it.
-There are a lot of demos to learn and copy from in <https://github.com/CP1404/KivyDemos>.

 If you're using your own computer, and you haven't already done so, please follow the setup instructions for installing Kivy at:
 <https://github.com/CP1404/Starter/wiki/Software-Setup>

+> [!IMPORTANT]
-If you haven't already, **please save yourself time and make life easier** by adding kv language syntax highlighting and auto-completion (since PyCharm does not know about kv language by default):
+> If you haven't already, **please save yourself time and make life easier**
+> by adding kv language syntax highlighting and auto-completion
+> (since PyCharm does not know about kv language by default):

 - Download: <https://github.com/Zen-CODE/kivybits/blob/master/IDE/PyCharm_kv_completion.jar?raw=true>